 Distance: 247 Miles; Average Travel Time: 3 hours 45 minutes

 Savannah may not seem like the stand-out place to go to bring your family, but they have quite a bit to keep you busy.
-The Savannah Children’s Museum is a two-levels of outdoor fun for your children to explore.
-Mix learning with fun at The Georgia State Railroad Museum or explore Old Fort Jackson and For Pulaski.
-Cool down at Surf Lagoon Water Park, or head over to Tybee Island for paddle boarding or a day at the beach.
+The Savannah Children’s Museum is two-levels of outdoor fun for your children to explore.
+Mix learning with fun at The Georgia State Railroad Museum or explore Old Fort Jackson and Fort Pulaski.
+Cool down at Tybee Island for paddle boarding or a day at the beach.

 Charleston, SC